 Life doesn’t imitate Art.
 It is absurd to imply that it does.
 Oscar Wilde’s anti-mimetic philosophy is exactly the kind of half-baked, transcendentalist, Kantian bullshit that gets real men in trouble.
 Wilde aims to displace Man to the servitude of Art, and in doing so, renders Art inconsequential.
 Art imitates life – and to think anything else is just plain insulting, moreso to a pornographer who pioneered the production of such so-called detestable imagery.
 In other words, I didn’t invent this shit.
 I just tried it once at a party and lost my fucking head, okay?
 You try living in fabulous Las Vegas for a year and a half and see if you can manage to crawl through the wreckage unscathed.
 You try it and see if you don’t suffer some sort of expansion.
 (Don’t get crazy, nothing touched my ass.)
 You try living a year in Las Vegas and see if what happens there really stays there when you’ve been there that long.
 I mean, I didn’t come up with PNP.
 I’m just telling you what I fucking saw!
 Wait??
 Are we still talking about Art?
 I was just told I was supposed to be writing answers to questions.
 And that’s exactly what I’m doing.
 Art imitates life and that’s all there is to it.

 Earlier this year, I attended the AFFLV (Adult Film Festival Las Vegas).
 Previtus Media submitted Tell Me You Love Me for consideration and the film took the award for Best Gay Feature.
 I showed up to accept the award with my COO and with Austin, my co-producer.
-They booked a room at the SLS Las Vegas, the same place I had an illustrious photo shoot a few years back with famed adult photographer, Bruno Talledo, a spread that elicited a fair amount of controversy for the fact I was holding a gun in every fucking shot and in one – I was even shirtless.
-Once we were checked in, the guys thought it would be funny to act like they had never heard of, let alone seen, the photo shoot.
+They booked a room at the SLS Las Vegas – the same place I had an illustrious photo shoot a few years back with famed adult photographer, Bruno Talledo, a spread that elicited a fair amount of controversy for the fact I was holding a gun in every fucking shot and in one – I was even shirtless.
+Once we were checked into our suite at the SLS, the guys thought it would be funny to act like they had never heard of, let alone seen, the photo shoot I did there.
 Reader, suffice to say, not knowing would have been nearly impossible and if you’ve ever seen the rooms at the SLS, you’ll know why.
-The suite has an open, yellow bathroom, so shocking it upstaged my handgun; a preposterous, lighted white bed, replete with dimming switch and a mirror above it; a lighted couch to match – and all of this rolled out in one, small room.
+This particular suite has an open, yellow bathroom, so shocking it upstaged my handgun; a preposterous, lighted white bed, replete with dimming switch and a mirror above it; a lighted couch to match – and all of this rolled out in one, small room.
 Memorable decor, to say the least, in photos memorable enough to get them banned from almost every escort site on the web that year, save Adam4Adam, who kindly cropped the gun (a Glock, of course) out of each shot and re-posted them.
 Memorable enough to glean two nominations at the Rentboy sponsored 2015 Hookie Awards – one for Best Social Media and another (ahem) for Best Daddy.
 Sorry, Reader.
 Now, where was I?

 Oh yes.
 Previtus Media won the 2018 AFFLV Award for Best Gay Feature Film.
 It was an honor.
 Really.
 Heterosexual accolades for a porn series that sensationalizes homophobic cops.
 And for our very first episode.
 I don’t mind telling you, I found it all quite titillating.
 Then, we won the 2018 Raven’s Eden Award for Best Fetish Film for Smoking Boyz – Let There Be Light, which I like to think had something to do with my expertise with a chicken bone and a camera, but who’s counting hits?
 The truth is, the fans voted their favorites and you can’t argue with that.
 I was a hit with the gays.
 It was confirmed; it was clear.
 When we started getting emails from fans wanting to blow me and James Lowes, the sting of the media’s rejection started to fade.
 When we started earning nominations and winning awards in our first year of production, it was utterly forgotten.